 Over the water, the city centre lies beneath the steep climb, too steep for any vehicle, to Lincoln Cathedral, the area justifiably referred to as Uphill.
 From the murky canal running alongside Sincil Bank, the cathedral looms way ahead on the horizon, as if there were two completely different towns.

 The other local team, Lincoln United, play even further from the city centre, at Ashby Avenue, beside Hartsholme Country Park.
-Formed in 1938, The Whites currently compete in the Northern League Division One South, along with historic Sheffield FC and Frickley Athletic.
-Stagecoach bus No.66 runs every 10-15min (every 30min Sun) from stand A at the Tentercroft Street terminus to the nearest stop of Eccleshare Court, journey time 15min.
+Formed in 1938, the Whites currently compete in the Northern League Division One South, along with historic Sheffield FC and Frickley Athletic.
+Stagecoach bus 6/X6 runs every 15mins (every hr Sun) from Lincoln bus station to the nearest stop of Eccleshare Court, journey time 15mins.
 Match-day admission is £9, £6 for over-60s, £3 for under-16s.

 The nearest airport to Lincoln is Humberside 48km (30 miles) away but it serves few routes apart from seasonal holiday ones.

 Lincoln Central is in right by the city centre and alongside the main bus terminus of Tentercroft Street.
 Local buses are run by Stagecoach.
-A single ticket is £1.80, return £3, a day pass £4.20, all available on board.
+A single ticket is £2, return £3.40, day pass £4.50, all available on board.
 Sincil Bank is a 15min walk or short bus journey south – the historic sights are north, up a very steep hill.

 There are two hotel hubs in town, in the heights around the Cathedral, the other by the new development at central Brayford Waterfront.